thunderbird/thunderbird-android/docs/contributing/translations.md

    Code: [e.g., fr, pt_BR]
    Any special notes: [Optional]
    ```
-3. The Thunderbird team will add the new language to Weblate.
+3. A team member will create the language in Weblate and confirm in the channel.
 4. Once it’s available, you can start translating immediately.

+Inclusion into the app follows our translation coverage policy, see [Adding or Removing Languages](#-adding-or-removing-languages).

 ## 🙏 Thank You!